mtami/HazardNet/README.md

-To merge the two README sections into a single cohesive `README.md`, the goal is to organize them under a unified project description with clear subsections for the **dataset** and the **model training** code.
-Here's how you can structure it:

----

 ## 🚦 HazardQA & HazardNet: Traffic Scene Understanding Toolkit

 This repository contains tools and code for building and fine-tuning models to understand and reason about real-world traffic scenes using images.
 It includes: